Who are we and where are we going?

 Anyone looking for the ideal job misses the opportunity to take a good job.
 One could also speak with Maxim and say:

-And happiness is in front of you on the street.
-And keeps his thumb out, but everything happens so quickly that you only notice it when you look in the rearview mirror.
-And then it is already too late to stop, then you have to keep going straight, until happiness rushes past you again, because you are constantly looking in the rearview mirror. (c) Maxim - rearview mirror
+And happiness is in front of you on the road.
+And keep your thumb out, but everything goes so fast that you only notice it when you look in the backspiegel look.
+And then it is long too late to stop, then you have to go straight on, until happiness rushes past you again, because you are constantly in the backspiegel look. (c) Maxim - backspiegel

 Self-realization, from a certain point of view, is not just to tackle things.
 It is also about the future.
 This requires a direction (no plan!).
 These must be developed, whereby life with their felt vocation and direction go hand in hand.